JadeMin/aterbot/.github/ISSUE_TEMPLATE/BUG.md

 ---
 name: Report a bug
-about: Create a bug report for *this project*.
+about: Create a bug report for *this project* problems.
 labels: bug
 ---